 Dad worked a lot and even though money was a little tight, he would always make sure that we had Sunday Funday.
 Well, it always started out that way.
 This was something that we tried hard to do with our boys, Sam and Luke too.

 Dad took us to Steavenson Falls in Marysville so we could see a real waterfall.
 I can remember Mum and Dad taking us to Lake Mountain so we could experience the snow.
 Mum grew up in the snow, but we had never seen it.
 Mum would bring big black garbage bags and they would be our toboggans.
 It did the trick and was even better than the paid ones.
 Mum was pretty clever and just made everything work.
-She would also bring cordial or Vinocotto when she had it, which is a cooked wine and she would pour it over our fresh snow so we could have our very own snow cones.
+She would also bring cordial or Vinocotto when she had it, which is a cooked wine.
+She would pour it over our fresh snow so we could have our very own snow cones.
 I can still taste it as if it was only yesterday.